- ◄ Staghorn Fern

 As complex as this plant sounds it is quite an easy house plant to care for!
 Keep the soil moist but not soggy, and mist occasionally to keep the leaves hydrated especially in the winter.

-Pot not exactly as illustrated.
+Pot may not be exactly as illustrated.
 Grown in a plastic grower pot.